A very easy recipe for a tender and fluffy keto chocolate chip cake, made with almond flour and sweetened with stevia.

 These are the ingredients you'll need to make this tasty cake (exact amounts are listed in the recipe card below):

-- Whole milk (or cream if you prefer)
+Whole milk: Or heavy cream if you prefer.

 How to make keto chocolate chip cake

 It's so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps: